Skip to content

 Hangover Trail

-As is customary at events like this, there was a hangover trail on Sunday morning—even though my hangover was less severe than on Saturday morning… Less customary was the trail length: even longer than the Saturday trail!
-Since I would need my trail running shoes by Monday evening again, and I prefer them to be dry, I decided to do the walk.
+As is customary at events like this, there was a hangover trail on Sunday morning—even though my hangover was less severe than on Saturday morning… Less customary was the running trail length: even longer than the Saturday trail!
+Since I would need my trail running shoes by Monday evening again, and I prefer them to be dry, I decided to do the walk instead.

-For this trail we actually had to cross the water, as it was on Bressay.
-Considering the weather—mostly wet and misty—this had been a smart choice to not run today, as they most definitely would have gotten even wetter… As nice as the beach at the ‘swim stop’ looked, I couldn’t be tempted to go in the water!
-I did get to see a seal in its natural habitat, though!
+For this trail we actually had to cross the water, as it was on the island of Bressay.
+Considering the weather—mostly wet and misty—it had been a smart choice to not run today, as my running shoes most definitely would have gotten even wetter… As nice as the beach at the ‘swim stop’ looked, I couldn’t be tempted to go in the water.
+I did get to see a seal in its natural habitat there, though!

 After trail we had another marvellous lunch: I just couldn’t stay away from the buttered bannock with slices of lamb…And again: Lerwick Brewery beer on cask!